 The casualties at Olustee were staggering compared to the numbers that fought there.
-Each side had about 5,000 men present.
-Union casualties were 203 killed, 1,152 wounded, and 506 missing, a total of 1,861.
-Confederate losses were 93 killed, 847 wounded, and 6 missing, a total of 946.
-This works out to about 34 percent for the Federals and a little less than 19 percent for the Confederates.
+Union casualties were 203 killed, 1,152 wounded, and 506 missing, a total of 1,861, of approximately 5,500 troops involved.
+Confederate losses were 93 killed, 847 wounded, and 6 missing, a total of 946 of approximately 5,400 troops involved.
+This works out to about 34 percent for the Federals and a little less than 18 percent for the Confederates.
 The 47th New York had 313 casualties and the 8th U.S.C.T. had 310.
 Among the Confederate units, the 32nd Georgia lost 164 men and Bonaud's Battalion 107.
-For the North, the casualty percentage was among the highest of the war, and Olustee ranks as the second bloodiest for the Union when comparing the casualties to the number on men engaged (265 casualties per 1,000 troops).
+For the North, the casualty percentage was among the highest of the war, and Olustee ranks as the second bloodiest for the Union when comparing the casualties to the number on men engaged.
 Letters and diaries from the men involved indicate that the battle was the equal of, if not worse than, the savage fighting a number of the veteran regiments had experienced in the campaigns in Virginia or the Western theater.

 A regrettable episode in the aftermath of the battle was the apparent mistreatment of Union black soldiers by the Confederates.
 Contemporary sources, many from the Confederate side, indicate that a number of black soldiers were killed on the battlefield by roaming bands of southern troops following the close of the fighting.